OFAC Crypto Sanctions Compliance: Strict Liability and the Tornado Cash Lesson (2026)

 | 2022 | OFAC designated Tornado Cash |

 | 26 Nov 2024 | Van Loon v.
-Treasury (5th Cir.) — OFAC exceeded statutory authority; immutable smart contracts are not "property" of a foreign national/entity under the relevant statute and cannot be blocked |
+Treasury (5th Cir.): OFAC exceeded its statutory authority, because immutable smart contracts are not "property" of a foreign national or entity under the relevant statute and cannot be blocked |

 | 21 Mar 2025 | OFAC removed Tornado Cash from the SDN List |

-What the delisting does NOT mean
+What the delisting does not mean

 - Other actors, tools or addresses may be designated.